 Follow Up: Steps to take after you create a linked server

-Execute the following code to test the connection to the linked server.
-This example the returns the names of the databases on the linked server.
+To test the ability to connect to a linked server in T-SQL , execute a simple SELECT statement, for example, to retrieve basic database catalog information.
+This example returns the names of the databases on the linked server.

 Use four-part names to refer to an object on a linked server.
 Execute the following code to return a list of all logins on the local server and their matching logins on the linked server.